md81544/level_designer/README.md

 I experimented with other SVG programs, both local and web-based, and none fitted my requirements.
 So I thought, how hard can it be to make my own? : )

 This is the result.
-Three days' worth of effort and I have an graphical editor I can use.
-It's a bit quick-and-dirty, but functional.
+Three days' worth of initial effort and I had an graphical editor I could use.
+It's a bit quick-and-dirty (it sorely requires refactoring), but it's functional.

 ### Usage
 Existing level files can be loaded by specifying the file name on the command line.
 There is an example.lvl file included.